greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/pg_dump.html.md

 -S username \| --superuser=username
 :   Specify the superuser user name to use when deactivating triggers.
 This is relevant only if `--disable-triggers` is used.
 It is better to leave this out, and instead start the resulting script as a superuser.

-    **Note:** Greenplum Database does not support user-defined triggers.
+    > **Note** Greenplum Database does not support user-defined triggers.

 -t table \| --table=table
 :   Dump only tables \(or views or sequences or foreign tables\) matching the table pattern.
 Specify the table in the format `schema.table`.

 :   Multiple tables can be selected by writing multiple `-t` switches.
 Also, the table parameter is interpreted as a pattern according to the same rules used by `psql`'s `\d` commands, so multiple tables can also be selected by writing wildcard characters in the pattern.
 When using wildcards, be careful to quote the pattern if needed to prevent the shell from expanding the wildcards.
 The `-n` and `-N` switches have no effect when `-t` is used, because tables selected by `-t` will be dumped regardless of those switches, and non-table objects will not be dumped.

-    **Note:** When `-t` is specified, `pg_dump` makes no attempt to dump any other database objects that the selected table\(s\) may depend upon.
+    > **Note** When `-t` is specified, `pg_dump` makes no attempt to dump any other database objects that the selected table\(s\) may depend upon.
 Therefore, there is no guarantee that the results of a specific-table dump can be successfully restored by themselves into a clean database.

     Also, `-t` cannot be used to specify a child table partition.
 To dump a partitioned table, you must specify the parent table name.